FG-s-Modlists/FGs-Modlists-Site/content/modhandbook.md

 -   !hotelrule11 - Hotel Rule 11 meme

 -   !assign - Refers user to #role-assignment

+-   !dndkeymap - link to D&DDC keymap

+-   !dndbug - directs user to report D&DDC bug on github

+-   !scaling - information on adjusting windows display scaling for the modlists

+-   !skyrimae - information on Skyrim Anniversary Edition including a link to the downgrade patcher on nexus

+-   !maintenance - information on what the 'under maintenance' message means in Wabbajack

 If you want to recommend a command to be added to the list, just let me know and I'll get it done.